You are here

 Sally Reel, PhD, RN, FNP, BC, FAAN, FAANP

-Associate Vice President for Health Sciences Interprofessional Education, Collaboration and Community Engagement
+Associate Vice President for Health Sciences Community Engagement

 University of Arizona Health Sciences

-Sally Reel, PhD, RN, FNP, BC, FAAN, FAANP, is the associate vice president for health sciences interprofessional education, collaboration and community engagement at the University of Arizona Health Sciences (UAHS), university distinguished outreach professor, clinical professor at the University of Arizona College of Nursing and director of Arizona Area Health Education Centers (AzHEC) program.
+Sally Reel, PhD, RN, FNP, BC, FAAN, FAANP, is the associate vice president for health sciences community engagement at the University of Arizona Health Sciences (UAHS), university distinguished outreach professor, clinical professor at the University of Arizona College of Nursing and director of Arizona Area Health Education Centers (AzHEC) program.

 Dr. Reel provides senior leadership in the development and implementation of interprofessional education and training programs for the UA’s health sciences colleges (the UA College of Medicine – Tucson; the UA College of Medicine – Phoenix; the UA College of Pharmacy; the UA College of Nursing and the UA Mel and Enid Zuckerman College of Public Health) and manages the external relationships critical to their success.

 Dr. Reel also directs the Arizona Area Health Education Centers (AzAHEC) program, coordinating the activities of five regional centers that serve all 15 Arizona counties.
 AzAHEC is a critical health professions workforce development program for Arizona’s rural and urban underserved communities, and addresses all levels of health-care career development: career pipeline programs, undergraduate, graduate and postgraduate health professions programs and continuing education for practicing professionals.